aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 target.style.OTransform = 'scale(' + scale + ') rotateZ(' + sita + 'deg)';
 ```

-Then as the Figure 2 shown, how to calculate a proper value of `scale` with `sita` as the variable, in order that vertexes of the item can stay on each side of anoth square.
+Then as the Figure 2 shown, how to calculate a proper value of `scale` with `sita` as the variable, in order that vertexes of the item can stay on each side of another square.

 ### Demo